tryexc/XNAT-1.8.7-on-Debian-10/01-Docker-and-XNAT.md

 >sudo systemctl status docker
 >```

-At this stage docker is just executable without sudo.
+At this stage docker is just executable with sudo.
 Let´s enroll our xnat user to the docker group.
 The group "docker" should already exists, if not create one:

 ```bash
 sudo groupadd docker